graceegal/jobly-fullstack/README.md

 5. Open `http://localhost:5173` in your browser.

 ## Testing
-Tests are run using Jest.
+Tests are run using Jest for the backend and Vitest for the frontend.
 To run the tests for both the frontend and backend, follow the steps below:

 ### Backend Tests
 1. Open a terminal.